stefko3z/hackatum-bft/README.md

 data-storyboard is the first iteration of the visualization which uses webpack to combine all js, css files into a single html.
 This is done for an easy integration with iOS, which will query and display the page.

 react-storyboards is the second iteration which utilizes react and inline html for a better development experience.
 Sadly, the webpack bundler is not compatible with react.
 Therefor this iteration is not yet compatible with the iOS app.

+## frontend-ios

+Simple mvvm app with three screens.
+Our goal was to move away from complicated UI and to limit the user's options.
+No dashboards, only the best insights, streamlined in a Gen Z manner.

+All of the screens contain Feeds with data stories for the respective timeframe(daily, weekly, monthly).
+Each of the stories has a read more button where detailed insights will be displayed.

+Currently only the daily feed is implemented.